twilio/twilio-go/rest/memory/v1/docs/ControlPlaneStoresDataMappingsApi.md

 Update a Data Mapping

 Partially update a data mapping.
 Only the fields provided in the request body will be updated, including replacing the entire contents of the `mappings` array.
-For DATASET types, validates that all mapped Trait Groups and traits exist and that dataset field data types match their respective mapped trait data types.
+For `DATASET_CLOUDAPP` and `DATASET_WAREHOUSE` types, validates that all mapped Trait Groups and traits exist and that dataset field data types match their respective mapped trait data types.

 ### Path Parameters